kachurun/opfs-worker/README.md

 #### `mount(root?: string): Promise<boolean>`

-Initialize the file system within a given directory. **Mount is now optional** - if not called, the OPFS root directory is used automatically.
+Initialize the file system within a given directory. **Mount is optional** - if not called, the OPFS root directory is used automatically.

 The `root` parameter defines where in OPFS the file system's root will be created.
 All file paths passed to the API are relative to this mount point.
 For